 If you are arrested for felony DUI charges, you are facing severe penalties that can stay with you for life.
-The Fresno Courts do not take felony drunk driving charges lightly and will consider prison a likely sentence.
-Because a felony DUI charge is serious, it is important to contact a Fresno DUI attorney as soon as possible.
+The Fresno Courts do not take felony drunk driving charges lightly and will likely consider a prison sentence.
+Because a felony DUI charge can result in unimaginable consequences, it is important to contact a Fresno DUI attorney immediately that will aggressively defend you.

 You can also be charged under California Vehicle Code Section 23153(c) or California Vehicle Code Section 23152(e) if you are charged with narcotics or prescription drugs.
 For prescribed medications, these DUI charges are particularly difficult because most people do not realize the danger of prescription drugs and driving.

-In addition, under California Vehicle Code Section 23152(f), you may be charged with a felony DUI if you have alcohol and drugs in your system and you injure or kill someone as a result or a negligent act or omission.
+In addition, under California Vehicle Code Section 23153(f), you may be charged with a felony DUI if you have alcohol and drugs in your system and you injure or kill someone as a result or a negligent act or omission.

 When you are charged with a felony DUI, our primary concern is keep you out of custody and to aggressively defend the charges at every stage.
 These driving under the influence charges a great deal of understanding and finesse in order to make any victims, the district attorney, and the court to agree to anything other than a prison sentence.

-Please call or complete our free, no obligation lawyer contact form, and we will make an appointment right away so you can receive a free consultation to discuss your felony driving under the influence case.
+When your future is at stake, you need to retain counsel that understands Felony DUI cases, including the court and DMV.
+Contact our office to discuss your felony drunk driving charges.
 And remember to call within 10 days of your arrest so we can request a DMV hearing for you at no charge and no commitments.